reddit-economics/economics-wiki/reading.md

 1. The single best pop-microeconomics book is undoubtedly Landsburg's *The Armchair Economist.* I would suggest putting off reading any of the "new pop econ" (Freakonomics, Undercover Economist, whatever) until after reading *Armchair.*
 2. A great second book in micro is Dixit's *Thinking Strategically.* It will teach you how to think like a game theorist without a lick of math.
 3. A lovely book that bridges the gap between microeconomics and macroeconomics is Schelling's *Micromotives and Macrobehavior.*  He goes through all kinds of counterintuitive results that happen when you start moving away from individuals and start talking about aggregates.
-4. *The Worldy Philosophers* is great on history of thought.
-So is *Knowledge and the Wealth of Nations*; the latter is particularly readable and a good writeup on the macro schools of thought and how they affected the economics profession through the 60s to 90s.

 ##Macroeconomics